MSClark/my-sick-fits/notes/javaNotes.md

 This type of lock needs a `Condition` object to call wait and notify with Advantage over synchronized - arent limited to a synchronized block and can pass the lock along to other methods, its more scalable, and allows for lock polling and lock timeouts
 ### Deadlock
-2 resolutions - either lock your locks in the same order or have a acquire locks method that will do `lock.tryLock()` to get it.
+2 resolutions - either lock your locks in the same order OR have an acquire locks method that will do `lock.tryLock()` to get it.
 If it cant you can sleep til you get it. if you cant get the locks unlock the ones you have so other threads can use them
 ### Semaphores
 Semaphore is an object that holds a count of "permits" semaphore.release() and .acquire() will decrement and increment the number of "permits"